smurz/dinapp/README.md

 ![GetMoney]

-Use functions `SetDescription` and `SetPrice` for changing information of In-App.
+Use functions `SetDescription` and `SetPrice` to change information about In-App Purchase.

 ![SetDescription]

 ![SetPrice]

-You can destruct In-App contract using function `Destruct`.
+You can destroy In-App contract using function `Destruct` and transfer all accumulated funds to your account.
+Keep in mind that it will cancel all of the subscriptions or bought products.

 ![Destruct]